The archive

 The partner problem

-Couples disagree about money more than almost any other category.
-Giving is the hardest sub-category.
-Here's an honest playbook for what actually works when one partner cares more than the other.
+Couples disagree about money more than almost anything, and giving is the hardest part.
+An honest playbook for when one partner cares more than the other.

 21 April 2026 · 6 min read